rogerpence/librettoUIX/README.md

 #### Add images to the Projects resource folder

-When you add images to your project, be sure to set their Build Action property to `Resource`.
+When you add images to your project, be sure to set their "Build Action" property to `Resource`.

 ![](https://rogerpence.dev/wp-content/uploads/2022/03/BmTGIdPz3U.png)